and lessening its impact

 But we can learn how to adapt to theirs, using a simple ABC of skills.

 How to get involved

-follow us on social media, support us, contact us or join our mailing list.
+join our mailing list, follow us on social media, support us or contact us.